vst/remaputils/README.md

 docker build --build-arg VERSION=0.0.1 --tag registry.docker.decafhub.com/decaf-clever-runtime-remaputils:v0.0.1 .
 ```

-Then, you can push the Docker image built to the Docker registry so that others
+Then, push the successfully built Docker image to the registry so that others
 can start using it in production, again, by replacing `<NEW-VERSION>` with the
 version of the release: